-The easiest method for obtaining funds is to use an internationally recognized ATM (Automatic Teller Machine) card - such as PLUS or CIRRUS -for cash withdrawals.
+The easiest method for obtaining funds is to use an internationally recognized ATM card - such as PLUS or CIRRUS - for cash withdrawals.
 You will need to get a pin number from your bank, and you will probably be able to withdraw money only from checking accounts, not savings accounts.
+You may be able to get a cash advance from your checking account at certain banks with only a minor fee.
 Be sure to check with your bank here at home.
 Have a back-up plan in case your card does not work.
-ATM's are not always available outside of cities.
+ATM's are not usually available outside of cities.

-Another practical solution to international banking is a VISA credit card.
-You can use the card to charge expenses in most stores, restaurants, and hotels throughout Western Europe.
-You can also get cash advances at exchange windows of many banks.
+Another practical solution to international banking is a VISA credit or debit card.
+You can use the card to charge expenses in most stores and hotels in the cities.
+You can also get cash advances at exchange windows of some banks.
 Be aware, however, that there is often a fee for the advance plus interest charges that begin immediately after withdrawal.